 Gasoline is a complex blend of petroleum-derived normal and branched-chain alkane, cycloalkane, alkene and aromatic hydrocarbons.
+Butane is often added to increase volatility, especially in winter.
+May contain antioxidant and multifunctional additives.
 Its exact composition depends on the source of the crude oil from which it was produced and the refining methods used.
-Butane is often added to increase volatility, especially in winter.
-It may contain small amounts of dye or multifunctional additives (>0.02%) which are not considered hazardous at the concentrations used.
 Because of volatility considerations, gasoline vapor may have concentrations of components very different from those of liquid gasoline.
-Oxygenated and reformulated gasoline will have legally-required amounts of oxygenates (Ethanol) to increase octane levels.
 Motor gasoline is considered a mixture by EPA under the Toxic Substance Control Act (TSCA).
 See Section 15 for list of SARA Section 313 toxic chemicals.